1st European Political Community Summit: United Kingdom

 At the summit, the United Kingdom agreed to re-engage with the North Seas Energy Cooperation (NSEC) which it had previously left in January 2020.
 At a fringe event, British Prime Minister Liz Truss committed to joining the Permanent Structured Cooperation (PESCO) and its Military Mobility programme.
 The summit also resulted in a resetting of the relations between the UK and France.
 During bilateral talks at the summit, Liz Truss and French President Emmanuel Macron reaffirmed the strong and historic ties between their two countries and the two agreed to hold a UK-France Summit in 2023.
 Prior to the summit, Truss had stated that "the jury was out" on whether Macron was a friend or foe, however during the summit Truss called Macron a friend.

+Common youth policy

+At the summit, the leaders of Albania, Serbia and Ireland suggested the idea of having a much more integrated university policy.